ArshiaRx/Java-Programming-Masterclass/5. Control Flow Statements/LastDigitChecker/Readme.md

 * isValid(468); → should return true since 468 is within the range of 10-1000

 * isValid(1051); → should return false since 1051 is not within the range of 10-1000

-NOTE: All methods need to be defined as public static as we have been doing so far in the course.

-NOTE: Do not add a main method to the solution code.